What is a peril in insurance?

 Imagine there’s a fire in your kitchen.
 Fire in this case is the peril, regardless of what caused it to start; it’s the thing that directly caused the damage and it happened suddenly, without warning.
 Home insurance covers fire damage to your home and personal property.

-Insurance companies cover damage done by covered perils, which means those perils are not excluded by the policy.
+Insurance companies cover damage done by covered perils, and perils are either covered on an open perils or named perils basis.
+Named perils policies cover a specific list of perils, while open perils policies cover everything that is not specifically excluded.
 Standard homeowners insurance policies exclude many perils, most notably flooding and earthquakes.

 A homeowner has a responsibility to protect the home from damage and to keep it in a state of good repair.
 A homeowners insurance company won’t pay for damage that happens due to wear and tear; a roof that is getting old and starting to leak, for example.